 There is a total lack of evidence that cervical cancer appears in women with HPV more often than in women without it.
 And yet this will be the focus of the vaccine: to pretend to eliminate this ubiquitous virus from the body.

 The original phrase used by Merck to link HPV with cervical cancer was “there is a strong connection.” ( p 1964)

-How that phrase got transformed to ‘is the cause of’ in the next two years is more a matter of marketing than of science.
+How that phrase got transformed to ‘is the cause of’ in the next two years was more a matter of marketing than of science.

 The HPV vaccine had been in the Merck pipeline for years, finally getting FDA approval in 2006.
 Merck’s HPV vaccine is called Gardasil.
-It has no competition.
+It had no competition at first.

 What’s in it?
 According to Merck’s own data, the vaccine is made from “virus-like particles” from four strains of HPV: Types 5, 11, 16, and 18. ( p 1984.)
 With no clinical studies proving it, Type 16 and 18 are now cited by Merck in the Physicians Desk Reference as the cause of “over 70%” of cervical cancer cases.